mlibrary/about-publishing/src/content/features/open-access-week-2021.md

           **Tune in every Friday in October to hear the latest episode**.
 [Subscribe wherever you get your podcasts](https://pod.link/1531931385) so you’ll never miss a show.
       - type: cta
         id: live
-        heading: Join Us for a Live Episode on Twitter Spaces on October 28th
+        heading: Live Episode on Twitter Spaces on October 28th
+        text: >-
-        text: "Join us during #openaccessweek on Thursday, October 28th at 1 pm Eastern for a LIVE special episode of our podcast mini-series, Open Access: In Conversation.
+          Join us during Open Access Week on Thursday, October 28th at 1 pm Eastern for a LIVE special episode of our podcast mini-series, Open
+          Access: In Conversation.
 This episode focuses on UMP's open access monograph model, Fund to Mission.
-Tune in on Twitter to hear Kristen Twardowski (Director of Sales, Marketing, and Outreach, Michigan Publishing), Elizabeth Demers (Editorial Director, University of Michigan Press), and Sharla Lair (Senior Strategist, Open Access & Scholarly Communication Initiatives, Lyrasis) share exciting updates on the model.
-Click the button to set a reminder on Twitter or join day-of by selecting our profile photo with a purple, pulsing outline at the top of your Twitter feed."
+Tune in on Twitter to hear exciting updates on the model from:

+          - Kristen Twardowski (Director of Sales, Marketing, and Outreach, Michigan Publishing);

+          - Elizabeth Demers (Editorial Director, University of Michigan Press);

+          - and Sharla Lair (Senior Strategist, Open Access & Scholarly Communication Initiatives, Lyrasis)

+          Click the button to set a reminder on Twitter or join day-of by selecting our profile photo with a purple, pulsing outline at the top of your Twitter feed.
         button_text: Set Reminder to Join
         button_link: https://twitter.com/i/spaces/1PlJQaRLMPyJE
       - type: podcast